LeadWoods0902/DandD_Nightmare_Plague/Campaign Goals.md

 #### Events to be assigned
 - The party fight the Babalars below/ atop the Coeden
 - The party fight the corrupted husk of Fenian

-## Tom
-- Uncover why he has the souls of multiple people inside him